 Two additional DAG related concepts are ancestors and descendants.
 Ancestors are any nodes in the DAG which you can draw a line up to.
 For example, the ancestors of d are a, b, and c.
 The ancestors of e are a and c.
 Descendants are the opposite of ancestors.
 The descendants of a are b, c, d, and e.
-The descendants of b are d and e.
+The descendant of b is d.

 Both Bitcoin and Ethereum, for example, have a linear chain where every block has one parent and one child.
 Avalanche uses a DAG to store data rather than a linear chain.
 Each element of the DAG may have multiple parents.
 The parent-child relationship in the DAG does not imply an application-level dependency.

 In a consensus protocol, the name of the game is to prevent the inclusion of conflicting transactions into the DAG.
 Conflicts are application-defined.
 Different applications will have different notions about what it means for two transactions to conflict.
 For example, in a P2P payment system, transactions that consume the same UTXO (Unspent Transaction Output) would conflict.
 In Avalanche every transaction belongs to a conflict set which consists of conflicting transactions.
 Only one transaction in a conflict set can be included in the DAG.
 Each node prefers one transaction in a conflict set.